 To help reduce the risk of a disability discrimination claim, the employer should consider what reasonable adjustments it might need to make to support the employee instead of assessing what “normal” performance is.

-Reasonable adjustments cover a wide range of measures, including giving or arranging for training or mentoring; providing supervision or other support; or acquiring or modifying the equipment the
+Reasonable adjustments cover a wide range of measures, including giving or arranging for training or mentoring; providing supervision or other support; or acquiring or modifying the equipment the employee is using.

 Already a subscriber?

 Click here to login and access the full article.Log in now to read the full article

 Don't miss out, start your free trial today!

 Are you fully aware of the benefits of Legal-Island's Employment Law Update Service?
 We help hundreds of people like you understand how the latest changes in employment law impact on your business.

 Help understand the ramifications of each important case from NI, GB and Europe

 24/7 access to all the content in the Legal Island Vault for research case law and HR issues

 Ensure your organisation’s policies and procedures are fully compliant with NI law